firefoxfoxthrot/developer-web-site/_pages/envelope.md

 * **Non-Correlation.** Encrypted Gordian Envelope data can optionally be made less correlatable with the addition of salt.

+### Communication Support

+* **Expressions.** Envelope elements can be recognized as functions and parameters, allowing for the encoding and evaluation of expressions.
+* **Requests/Responses.** Expressions can be wrapped up in [Requests](/envelope/request/), allowing for the communication between two entities.
+Responses can be sent in reply to Requests.

 ### Authentication Support

 * **Symmetric Key Permits.** Gordian Envelopes can be locked